-Garneau Ridge Tights. $80 – $90.
+Garneau Oslo Tights. $$ Find Here.
 The Louis Garneau (LG) brand has long been known for its cycling wear, and these are probably cycling tights at the core.
 However, we have been known to buy excellent LG cycling tights and use them for a wide range of uses, including running, being very pleased with the result.
 They are moisture-wicking, warm, and use a 10-panel design to help provide compression where you need it and range of motion where it matters.
 LG also does a great job of making their products a bit more wind-resistant, given that so many use the gear for cycling.
 The price is a little lower than it used to be, because LG appears to be phasing these out — so we actually think these tights are a nice bargain on the market, and the typical cold weather runner will be happy with them.

-Pearl Izumi Select Thermal Tights. $80 – $100.
+Pearl Izumi Select Thermal Tights. $$$ Find Here.
 The Pearl Izumi Select Ride tights are among the most comfortable we have had the opportunity to wear.
 They will fit well and will last a long time.
 At first, they seem too thin to be effective thermal tights, but then you begin running or riding in cold temps and you quickly realize your legs are the warmest part of your body.
 They fit snugly so you don’t want to have too much underneath them, but for most folks they will give you all the warmth you need.
 The waistline is snug but comfortable even if untied.
 They run a bit long, which is fine for all but the shortest runners or cyclists.